 Using a team of freelancers

 In practical terms, this is the same as employing several freelancers.
 If there is no legal entity and no management or core team the group may fall apart at the first sign of difficulty.
-Joint contracts are, as a rule, as unstable and unpredictable in terms of the behaviour of providers as single contractors.
+Co-working residents are, as a rule, as unstable and unpredictable in terms of the behaviour of providers as single freelancers.

 Working alongside professional software companies

 There are many software development companies on the market, but they have various degrees of reliability.
 When examining them it is reasonable to consider the following aspects:

 |01||The realization of project management functions.|